polettix/teepee/CHEATSHEET.md

 ## Input

-### Input from File/Filehandle
+### Input from File or Standard Input

 Reading from a file while auto-detecting the format:

     teepee -i filename.json ...
     teepee -i filename.yaml ...

-Input format can be explicit in different ways.
-To force JSON:
+Force reading as JSON:

     teepee -j somefile.json ...
     teepee -j somefile.json -f json ...

-To force YAML:
+Force reading as YAML:

     teepee -y somefile.yaml ...
     teepee -y somefile.yaml -f yaml ...

-Input comes from standard input by default, no need to specify anything in this case (or just use filename `-`):
+Input comes from standard input by default, no need to specify anything in this case (although you can be explicit and use filename `-`):

     # auto-detect
     cat somefile.json | teepee ...